HerrSchreiber/auto-grader/README.md

 		      -g or -G for Advanced Computer Science.

 		arg1: -# where # is the number of the project.

-		arg2: filename of the tester file.

-		arg3: -u or -U for undoing the last run before running

-		i.e. java AutoGrader -a -2 LineAndPointTest.java -u
+		i.e. java AutoGrader -a -2